aaboutaka/Gaussian-Tools/README.md

 # Data-Extraction-Codes
-quantum-related codes for extracting matrices and using them
+## Quantum-related codes for extracting and using matrices.

+**ExtractMOCoeff-AOOvlp**
+is a python program that can be extract MO matrices from fchk or fmat files and calculate SVD.